Ringway Centre: History

-It is partly due to the destruction of this area during the Birmingham Blitz that led to the Ringway Centre being the first part of the Inner Ring Road to be built with construction commencing in 1957.
+It is partly due to the destruction of this area during the Birmingham Blitz that the Ringway Centre became the first part of the Inner Ring Road to be built, with construction commencing in 1957.
 This part of the Inner Ring Road is unique in that it has pavements on either side, enclosed by buildings with shop fronts at street level.
-It was for this reason that in 1959 the Ringway Centre was criticised by the head of the Birmingham School of Planning, Leslie Ginsberg as being old fashioned.
+It was for this reason that in 1959 the Ringway Centre was criticised by the head of the Birmingham School of Planning, Leslie Ginsberg, as being old fashioned.

-After this section of the ring road was constructed the decision was made to separate pedestrians from traffic in the form of underpasses, subways and flyovers.
-The designer of the ring road Herbert Manzoni, believed that pedestrians should never cross carriageway of the ring road.
-Laing Construction were appointed as principal contractors for construction.
-The Hurst Street overpass was the first part of the building to be constructed completed in 1959.
+After this section of the ring road was constructed the decision was made to separate pedestrians from traffic using underpasses, subways and flyovers.
+The designer of the ring road, Herbert Manzoni, believed that pedestrians should never cross the carriageway of the ring road.
+Laing Construction was appointed as principal contractor for construction.
+The Hurst Street overpass was the first part of the building to be constructed, completed in 1959.

-Current tenants of the commercial units include Snobs nightclub, as well as restaurants, newsagents, fast food takeaways and a specialist music store.
-The office floors have historically attracted railway companies due to its proximity to New Street railway station.
+The commercial units, formerly occupied by restaurants, newsagents, fast food takeaways and a specialist music store, are now largely derelict.
+The office floors, which historically attracted railway companies due to the proximity of nearby mainline stations, are also largely unoccupied.